Steel Lintels

 What are the Minimum Requirements Needed to Install Steel Lintels?

 Steel lintels need a minimum end bearing of 150mm, bedded on mortar and levelled along its length across its width.
+A minimum of 150mm masonry is required between the flange (protruded ridge) and the application level.

 What is a Thermally Broken Lintel?